-Claims incurred outside of the United States for Emergency Services and treatment of a Member must be submitted in English or with an English translation and translated into U.S. currency.
-Foreign Claims must also include the applicable medical records in English to show proper evidence of payment to the Provider.
+Claims incurred outside of the United States for emergency care and treatment of a Member must be submitted in English or with an English translation, at the Member's expense, within 180 calendar days from the date of service.
+Foreign Claims must also include the applicable medical records in English or with an English translation, at the Member's expense to show proper proof of loss and evidence of any payment(s) to the provider.